-As head of Health Safety and Environment, Mick manages projects and assets to ensure statutory and contractual compliance.
-He has over 18 years' experience in the PFI/PPP sector, providing a 'risk based' approach to strategic management solutions to effectively deliver Safety, Health and Environmental (SHE) services.
-Mick is highly experienced in the development of systems audit and comprehensive compliance management systems.
+As the Director of Safety, Health and Environment, Emrys manages projects and assets to ensure statutory and contractual compliance.
+He has over 30 years' experience in health and safety, providing a 'risk based' approach to strategic management solutions to effectively deliver Safety, Health and Environmental (SHE) services.
+Emrys is highly experienced in the development of safety and integrated management systems.

 He is a dynamic, articulate and highly motivated Chartered Safety and Health Practitioner, with experience operating at Board level.
 He has a proven track record in delivering health and safety solutions across diverse business sectors, developing and effectively integrating tailored strategic health and safety management systems into organisations.

-Mick prides himself on his unrivalled knowledge of health and safety legislation within the complexities of UK and European PFI/PPP markets, project management of multifaceted SHE schemes, Construction Design and Management, Duty Holder roles and responsibilities, contractual and legislative compliance and was awarded the MBE for his services to health and safety in 2021.
+Emrys prides himself on his unrivalled knowledge of health and safety legislation within the complexities of UK and European markets, project management of multifaceted SHE schemes, Construction Design and Management, Duty Holder roles and responsibilities, contractual and legislative compliance and was awarded the MBE for his services to health and safety in 2021.

 Head of Construction Delivery